 The Florida East Coast Subzone would be integrated into the Atlantic Southern Zone if the change to the stock boundary in Action 1 is adopted by the Councils.
-The result would be an imbalance in the distribution of quota for the Gulf commercial sector of king mackerel (i.e., the remaining commercial zone allocations would not sum to 100%), and thus necessitates reallocation.
-Options for reallocation might include equal (Alternative 2), proportional (Alternative 3), or some other distribution (Gulf Council Preferred Alternative 4) of the 31.91% void (from the no longer existing Florida East Coast Subzone), as demonstrated in Tables 2.7.2 and 2.7.3.
-Each of the presented reallocation options would result in additional fish for each of the Gulf commercial zones.
+The result would be an imbalance in the distribution of quota for the Gulf commercial sector of king mackerel (i.e., the remaining commercial zone allocations would not sum to 100%), and thus necessitates king mackerel by percentage.